News bites: much ado about avocados

 In other food news you might have missed, Tim Tam is once again asking Australians to cast their vote on the next new flavour, a classic childhood sweet treat gets an eco-friendly makeover and there’s a tasty new player on the savoury snack front.

 Hass-ta la vista, Shepard

-It seems Sydney’s Cuckoo Callay is firmly on #TeamHass, as owner Ibby Moubadder – who also owns Nour, Henrietta and Lilymu– is throwing a special Kiss my Hass avocado festival at both the Surry Hills and Newtown venues from this week until June 11.
+It seems Sydney’s Cuckoo Callay is firmly on #TeamHass.
+Owner Ibby Moubadder – who also owns Nour, Henrietta and Lilymu– is throwing a special Kiss my Hass avocado festival at both the Surry Hills and Newtown venues from this week until June 11.

-Moubadder’s team from across his restaurants have come together to devise a menu that pays homage to the big, green fruit.
+Moubadder’s team from across his restaurants have come together to devise a menu that celebrates the big, green fruit.
 Paul Farag (Nour) and Brendan Fong (Lilymu) have created dishes that tip the classic avo toast on its head while also paying homage to their heritage.
-Farag’s dish is tahini avocado served on saj bread with chermoula scrambled eggs, sujuk, wild rocket and herbs.
-Fong has dished up spiced avocado served on tostadas with smoked salmon, green nam jim, Thai herbs and a 63-degree poached egg.
+Farag’s dish is tahini avocados served on saj bread with chermoula scrambled eggs, sujuk, wild rocket and herbs.
+Fong has dished up spiced avocados served on tostadas.
+These come with smoked salmon, green nam jim, Thai herbs and a 63-degree poached egg.

-Other dishes will include an avo burger, buttermilk avo chips and even an avogato (avocado ice cream served with a double shot of espresso).
+Other dishes will include an avo burger and buttermilk avo chips.
+There’s even an avogato (avocado ice cream served with a double shot of espresso).

 To check out the full menus on offer, head to cuckoo-callay.com.au